ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 #### Annotation process

-We consider a subset of the SciDTB corpus consisting of 60 abstracts from the Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP) and transformed them into a format suitable for the GraPAT graph annotation tool (Sonntag and Stede, 2014).
+"We consider a subset of the SciDTB corpus consisting of 60 abstracts from the Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP) and transformed them into a format suitable for the GraPAT graph annotation tool (Sonntag and Stede, 2014).

-The corpus enriched with the argumentation level contains a total of 327 sentences, 8012 tokens, 862 discourse units and 352 argumentative units linked by 292 argumentative relations. (p.
+"...The corpus enriched with the argumentation level contains a total of 327 sentences, 8012 tokens, 862 discourse units and 352 argumentative units linked by 292 argumentative relations."
+(p.
 43)

 #### Who are the annotators?